Phil Collins: Health

-In 1999, Collins developed sudden hearing loss in his left ear following a recording session in Los Angeles.
-He consulted three doctors, who told him that there was nothing they could do and that the chance of a full recovery was slim.
+In 2000, Collins developed sudden hearing loss in his left ear following a recording session in Los Angeles.
+He consulted three doctors, who reportedly told him that there was nothing they could do and that the chance of a full recovery was slim.
 Two years later, he had recovered most of his hearing.
-Collins later found that it was caused by a viral infection, and that it resolved after treatment.
+Collins later found that it was caused by a viral infection, and it was resolved after treatment.

-In April 2009, Collins had surgery on his upper neck, to correct an issue that began while drumming on the 2007 Genesis tour.
+In April 2009, Collins had surgery on his upper neck to correct a problem that began while drumming on the 2007 Genesis tour.
 Following the operation, he lost feeling in his fingers and could only grip drumsticks if they were taped to his hands.
 In 2010, Collins alluded to feelings of depression and low self-worth in recent years and said he had contemplated suicide, but he resisted for the sake of his children.
 In 2014, Collins said that he was still unable to play the drums and that it was not arthritis, but an undiagnosed nerve problem.
 In 2015, he underwent a spine operation.
 In 2016, he said he was still unable to drum with his left hand.
-His doctor advised him that if he wanted to play the drums again, he would need to practice as long as he took it step by step.
+His doctor advised him that if he wanted to play the drums again, he would need to take it "step by step" and "practice".

-In his 2016 autobiography, Collins acknowledged that he had struggled with an alcohol problem following his retirement and third divorce.
-He also stated that he had been sober for three years.
+In his 2016 autobiography, Collins acknowledged that he had struggled with alcoholism following his retirement and third divorce.
+He wrote that he had been sober for three years.
 In January 2017, Collins said he was a type 2 diabetic and had received treatment with a hyperbaric chamber after developing a diabetic abscess on his foot that became infected.
 In June 2017, Collins cancelled two shows after he slipped in his hotel room during the night and hit his head on a chair as he fell, resulting in stitches for a severe gash close to his eye.
 The fall was caused by his foot drop, resulting from his back operation.

-In 2017, Collins began to use a cane to assist with walking, and performed on stage while sitting in a chair.
+He subsequently had to use a cane to assist with walking, and sit in a chair while performing on stage.